‘Ban on hawkers will defeat idea of curbing pollution’

-Non-government organisations Manushi Sangathan and Delhi Shramik Sangathan, representing hawkers and vendors, have filed a petition against a 2015 order by National Green Tribunal that restricted rickshaws and hawkers from using metalled roads.
+Non-government organisations Manushi Sangathan and Delhi Shramik Sangathan, representing hawkers and vendors, have filed a petition against a 2015 order of the National Green Tribunal that restricted rickshaws and hawkers from using metalled roads.

 “An order prohibiting street vendors from metalled roads would defeat the purpose of the Street Vendors Act by allowing it to become a fresh tool of harassment, while being far removed from playing any role in cutting down vehicular pollution,” the plea said.